7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 	- Is there AD?
 		- Domain Information?
 		- Legacy Protocols
-	- If there is DNS
+	- Is there DNS?
 		1. Are there subdomains?
 		2. Can you Zone Tranfer?
 		3. Information disclosure?
+		4. Connected to other DNS servers?
 	- Accessible/Mountable File Shares?
 		1. What is being shared?
 			1. Hardcoded Credentials?